 I also found some fabulous free shape printables HERE.
 We used the Making Shapes Worksheet to trace the shapes and shape names.

 We used the Match the Shapes Worksheet to draw a line between the shapes that are the same.

-We also used the Following Directions Worksheet so Luke could practice following directions.
+We also used the Following Directions Worksheet so my son could practice following directions.
 It was also great to practice concepts like big, small, largest, smallest, and all.
-I know this was a big thing Andy did in Kindergarten last year so I want Luke to get some practice.
+I know this was a big thing my oldest did in Kindergarten last year so I want my preschooler to get some practice.

 The last activity we did with shapes this week is play I Spy.
 We LOVE to play this game at our house.
 We decided to use our Family Room this time but we took turns saying “I spy a circle (or whatever shape)” and we had to find the correct object in the room.
 It can get difficult with tons of different shapes in the room so we usually add a little description like “I spy a red circle”, etc. I usually get sick of this activity before my kids do, just a warning! hahaha